 Telehealth ADHD care offers the same quality of clinical support as in-person visits—without the commute, wait time, or added stress.
 You can get the help you need from the comfort of home.

-In addition to therapy-based treatment plans, we offer medication management for ADHD.
-This includes both non-stimulant options (such as Strattera or Qelbree) and stimulant medications (such as Adderall or Vyvanse), when clinically appropriate.
+In addition to therapy-based treatment plans, medication management for ADHD is available.
+This includes both non-stimulant options and stimulant medications, when clinically appropriate.

-Our comprehensive range of treatment options is thoughtfully designed to provide a holistic solution for managing ADHD effectively and empowering individuals to thrive.
+A comprehensive range of treatment options is thoughtfully designed to provide a holistic approach to managing ADHD effectively and empowering individuals to thrive.

 The initial assessment is based on the standard symptoms, behavior and problems that people with ADHD suffer with.
-Should you not have any issues that we look out for, it is unlikely that you need to be diagnosed.
+Your provider may not assess you if you are not demonstrating signs of ADHD.

-We understand that things happen.
-If you need to cancel an appointment, please reach out to our support team at support@adhdadvisor.org In order to receive credit for a canceled appointment, we require 24 hour notice.
+If you need to cancel an assessment, please reach out to the support team at support@adhdadvisor.org In order to receive credit for a canceled assessment, minimum of 24 hours’ notice is required to receive credit for a canceled assessment.

-The process typically includes a brief intake form, a virtual meeting with a licensed clinician, and a tailored care plan if you meet diagnostic criteria.
+The process typically includes a brief intake form, a virtual meeting with a licensed clinician, and a tailored care plan when appropriate based on the evaluation.

 ADHD medication helps improve focus, reduce impulsivity, and manage hyperactivity by altering the levels of certain neurotransmitters in the brain.
 This aids in better managing ADHD symptoms and enhancing daily functioning.

-Should you be diagnosed with ADHD, the provider who conducted your assessment will create a personalized treatment plan tailored to your symptoms and life goals.
-Our treatment options may include Medication Management and Therapy to support you every step of the way.
+Should you be assessed with ADHD, the provider who conducted your assessment will create a personalized treatment plan tailored to your symptoms and life goals.
+The treatment options may include Medication Management and Therapy to support you every step of the way.

 Therapy, coaching, and behavioral support are all available online after diagnosis.